-Moving roles to take on a more fulfilling job or changing your career completely often tops the New Year’s resolutions checklist, and becomes a real focus in January.
+Moving roles to take on a more fulfilling job or changing your career completely often tops the New Year’s resolutions checklist, and becomes a real focus at the beginning of the year.
+Your resolutions by now may have taken a bit of a back seat, but that shouldn't stop you from making that all important move in your career if that's one of the goals you set yourself this year.
 The good news is that it’s a candidate’s market at the moment.
 This means that there are more jobs available than there are candidates to fill them, so chances are you’ll find plenty of opportunity in your area.
 In areas where there are skills shortages, you’ll find even more opportunity and more competitive packages.

 Why does the skills shortage affect me?